 - The ideal candidate has experience of final responsibility for the quality and content of all financial data, reporting and audit coordination for a division or significant program area.

 - Ability to translate financial concepts to and to effectively collaborate with programmatic and fundraising colleagues who do not necessarily have finance backgrounds.

 - Technology-savvy with experience selecting and overseeing software installations and managing relationships with software vendors; knowledge of accounting and reporting software.

 - A successful track record in setting priorities; keen analytic, organization and problem solving skills which support and enable sound decision making.

-- Excellent relationship building skills with an ability to prioritize, negotiate, and work with a variety of internal and external stakeholders.
+- Excellent communication and relationship building skills with an ability to prioritize, negotiate, and work with a variety of internal and external stakeholders.

 - A multi-tasker with the ability to wear many hats in a fast-paced environment.

 - A team player who inspires collaboration and functions decisively.